Post and Rail Fences Offer Cheap Fencing Solution In Adelaide.

 Even though post and rail fencing is cheap, correct installation, taking the soil conditions into account is important.
 Many Adelaide suburbs, eastern and northern suburbs in particular have highly reactive soil that shrinks during the Summer months as the clay dries out and expands during Winter, resulting in ‘heaving’ of the ground, and often will cause the post and rail fence to warp and twist.

-Many fencing companies will quote the cheapest price by cutting corners, using thin posts that are not cemented into the ground far enough is a situation seen all too often.
+Many fencing companies will quote the cheapest price by cutting corners.
+Using thin posts that aren’t cemented into the ground far enough is a situation seen all too often.

 Post and Rail Fencing Tips:

 Post and rail fencing is the budget fencing option, so if you and your neighbour are after the cheapest fence, post and rail fencing is the answer.